-Wildlife and domestic animals, including but not limited to dogs, cattle, rodents, hogs, deer, reptiles, amphibians, and birds, may serve as sources of contamination.
-While minimizing animal contact with fresh produce also minimizes the risk of product contamination, it is understood that wildlife is challenging to control in grove settings.
-Growers must balance these management efforts with their responsibility for environmental stewardship; this is commonly referred to as co-managing food safety and ecological health (https://producesafetyalliance.cornell.edu/sites/producesafetyalliance.cornell.edu/files/shared/documents/MillsCo-Management.pdf).
+Wildlife and domestic animals-including but not limited to dogs, cats, cattle, rodents, hogs, deer, reptiles, amphibians, and birds-may serve as sources of contamination.
+While minimizing animal contact with fresh produce also minimizes the risk of product contamination, wildlife is challenging to control in grove settings.
+Growers should balance these management efforts with their responsibility for environmental stewardship; this is commonly referred to as co-managing food safety and ecological health (https://producesafetyalliance.cornell.edu/sites/producesafetyalliance.cornell.edu/files/shared/documents/MillsCo-Management.pdf).